masterxolos/REPO-CustomBoomboxSound/README.md

 ## Project Overview

-This project is a client-side mod developed for Lethal Company using the BepInEx framework.
+This project is a client-side mod developed for Repo using the BepInEx framework.
 It utilizes runtime patching (Harmony) to intercept the game's audio logic and replace the default boombox music with custom, user-defined audio files dynamically.

 ## Key Features